-A student successfully completes a particular semester when he/she earns the specified credits for that semester and passes (i.e., obtains letter grade E or above) in any Audit course prescribed in the curriculum.
-A student earns full credits for a registered course if he/she secures letter grade E or higher in that course.
+A student successfully completes a particular semester when they earn the specified credits for that semester and passes (i.e., obtains letter grade E or above) in any Audit course prescribed in the curriculum.
+A student earns full credits for a registered course if they secure a letter grade E or higher in that course.

 Grading and CGPA